Catherine Hamlin: Recognition

 Hamlin has been awarded honorary fellowships in the medical associations of Australia, England and the United States.
 On 26 January 1983, she was made a Member of the Order of Australia for her services to gynaecology in developing countries and on 26 January 1995, Hamlin was awarded Australia's highest honour, Companion of the Order of Australia.

-On 1 January 2001, Hamlin was awarded the Centenary Medal for "long and outstanding service to international development in Africa".
+On 1 January 2001, Hamlin was awarded the Centenary Medal by the Australian government for "long and outstanding service to international development in Africa".
 She is the author of the best-selling book, The Hospital by the River: A Story of Hope, first published in 2001.
 A second edition was published in 2016.
 Hamlin was described as a "modern-day Mother Teresa" in an editorial by Pulitzer Prize–winning writer Nicholas Kristof of The New York Times.

 Hamlin appeared on Oprah Winfrey's television show in January 2004.
 The episode was included in Winfrey's 20-year anthology collection.
 Winfrey travelled to the hospital and filmed another episode for her show, broadcast in December 2005.
 The 2007 documentary, "A Walk to Beautiful" featured five Ethiopian women who were treated by Hamlin and her team at the Addis Ababa Fistula Hospital.

 In 2009, Hamlin was awarded the Right Livelihood Award.

 Hamlin was among 50 prominent Australians invited by the Governor-General of Australia, Dame Quentin Bryce, to take lunch with Queen Elizabeth II and the Duke of Edinburgh at Government House, Canberra on 23 October 2011.

 In November 2016, a Sydney Ferries Emerald-class ferry was named Catherine Hamlin.

 In 2019, Hamlin celebrated the 60th anniversary of her arrival in Ethiopia at a ceremony at the Addis Ababa Fistula Hospital.
 The Ethiopian Prime Minister, Abiy Ahmed, gave a speech recognising Hamlin's great impact on Ethiopia and presented her with the prestigious Eminent Citizen Award on behalf of the Government of Ethiopia.
 She is one of only three people ever to receive this accolade.